Mexican tetra: Blind cave form

 A. mexicanus is famous for its blind cave form, which is known by such names as blind cave tetra, blind tetra (leading to easy confusion with the Brazilian Stygichthys typhlops), blind cave characin and blind cavefish.
 Depending on the exact population, cave forms can have degenerated sight or have total loss of sight and even their eyes, due to down-regulation of the protein αA-crystallin and consequent lens cell death.
+Despite profound eye degeneration, cavefish still respond weakly to light and show an endogenous circadian rhythm.
+During the start of development, larvae still exhibit a shadow response which is controlled by the pineal eye.
 The fish in the Pachón caves have lost their eyes completely whilst the fish from the Micos cave only have limited sight.

-Cave fish and surface fish are able to produce fertile offspring.
+Cave fish and surface fish are able to interbreed and produce fertile offspring.

 These fish can still, however, find their way around by means of their lateral lines, which are highly sensitive to fluctuating water pressure.
 Blindness in A. mexicanus induces a disruption of early neuromast patterning, which further causes asymmetries in cranial bone structure.
 One such asymmetry is a bend in the dorsal region of their skull, which is propounded to increase water flow to the opposite side of the face, functionally enhancing sensory input and spatial mapping in the dark waters of caves.
 Scientists suggest that gene cystathionine beta synthase-a mutation restricts blood flow to cavefish eyes during a critical stage of growth so the eyes are covered by skin.